 In case you missed my buffalo fried pickles post, let me tell you a little bit about them.
 These pickle slices are coated in a batter containing tangy buttermilk and plenty of zesty peppery Frank’s RedHot to give them that buffalo sauce flavor we all love.
 Once fried the juicy pickles are hugged by a crispy yet pillowy shell and are just bursting with flavor.
 They are darn good on their own, but even better as a taco filling.

 These tacos are super easy to prepare.
-Aside from the pickles the only aspect that requires more than chopping, heating, or shredding is the garlic ranch.
+Aside from the pickles, the only aspect that requires more than chopping, heating, or shredding is the garlic ranch.
 And even that is SO simple.

 I urge you not to skip out on the garlic ranch.
 It is so yummy and the herby garlicky coolness really complements the fried pickles.
 Also essential is the lettuce and tomatoes, because anytime something fried is involved it’s nice to balance it out with some freshness.
 The ranch helps with this and the lettuce and tomatoes seal the deal.

-- Vegetable oil: For frying the pickles.
+- Vegetable or canola oil: For frying the pickles.

 - Sliced pickles: I purchased a 32 oz jar of whole pickles (which I used most of) and sliced them myself.
 I highly recommend going this route so you can control the thickness of the pickle slices.
-You do not want slices that are to thin or the pickle-y flavor won’t come through.
+You do not want slices that are too thin or the pickle-y flavor won’t come through.
 I also recommend using refrigerated pickles as they tend to be crunchier, are fresher, and because the flavor profile works better.